SAP/luigi/docs/navigation-parameters-reference.md

 ### nodeParamPrefix
 - **type**: ? string
 - **required**: ?
-- **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a way to simply attach query parameters to the view URL for activities such as sorting and filtering.
-The URL contains the parameters to allow deep linking.
+- **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a way to simply attach query properties to the view URL for activities such as sorting and filtering.
+The URL contains the properties to allow deep linking.
 If you want to use a different character prefix, define yours here.
 The default character is `~`.

 ### skipRoutingForUrlPatterns
 - **type**: string
 - **required**: ?
 - **description**: defines regex patterns to be skipped by the router when listening for path changes.
-This parameter is used for excluding **redirect_uri** parameters.
+This property is used for excluding **redirect_uri** properties.
 Default patterns are `[/access_token=/, '/id_token=/]`.

 ### pageNotFoundHandler
 - **type**: function
 - **required**: ?
 - **description**: defines custom behavior when the 404 (page not found) error occurs.
 Luigi handles it by default.
 Leave its body empty if you have an external 404 handling.
 You can return an Object with `redirectTo` property if you want Luigi to redirect to a specific navigation path after execution.|
-- **properties**:
+- **attributes**:
   - **wrongPath** (string): the path that user tried navigating to
   - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

-## Navigation parameters
+## Navigation properties
-The node navigation parameters enable you to configure global navigation settings under the `navigation:` section in the configuration file.
+The node navigation properties enable you to configure global navigation settings under the `navigation:` section in the configuration file.

 ### nodeAccessibilityResolver
 - **type**: ?